IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 1. Configure database connections
 2. Configure the database as lookup data source
 3. Customize the database connection references in the LookupMgrCustomizing.xml file
-4. Create the application configuration in the streams console
+4. Create the Application Configuration in the Streams Console

 ## Configure database connections